Early Achievement in Extension or Professional Practice Award

-Eligibility: A tenure-track or term faculty member or professional staff with no more than 5 years of experience post Ph.D. (or other appropriate terminal degree) and a minimum of 1 year in Iowa State University’s College of Human Sciences.
+Eligibility: Tenure-track, tenured, term faculty or a staff member with no more than 5 years of experience post Ph.D. (or other appropriate terminal degree) and a minimum of 1 year in Iowa State University’s College of Human Sciences.
 Recipients must be Iowa State employees at the time of the College of Human Sciences Awards Ceremony.

 Amount of award: $500

 Number of awards: One per year, although the College of Human Sciences Honors and Awards Committee reserves the right to not select any recipient in a given year.

 Criteria: A record of exemplary performance as documented by clients and peers.

 - Submissions must be in .pdf form and submitted via email to email@example.com by 11:59pm on the first Tuesday in February.
 Please name your PDF file “Award title, Last name of nominee” before submitting it (ex: Early Achievement in Extension or Professional Practice Award, Lee).

 - Complete the nomination form.

 - All letters should be on relevant letterhead, addressed to the College of Human Sciences Faculty and Staff Awards Committee, and signed by letter writer.
 Letters should be written specifically for the nomination.